bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 ## Requesting Resources {#request-resource}

-If the RC is requesting one or more access tokens for the purpose of accessing an API, the RC MUST include a resources element.
-This element MUST be an array (for a single access token) or an object (for multiple access tokens), as described in the following sections.
+If the RC is requesting one or more access tokens for the purpose of accessing an API, the RC MUST include a `resources` element.
+This element MUST be an array (for a [single access token](#request-resource-single)) or an object (for [multiple access tokens](#request-resource-multiple)), as described in the following sections.

 ### Requesting a Single Access Token {#request-resource-single}

-When requesting a single access token, the RC MUST send a resources element containing a JSON array.
+When requesting an access token, the RC MUST send a `resources` element containing a JSON array.
 The elements of the JSON array represent rights of access that the RC is requesting in the access token.
 The requested access is the sum of all elements within the array.
-These request elements MAY be sent by value as an object or by reference as a string.
-A single resources array MAY contain both object and string type resource requests.

 The RC declares what access it wants to associated with the resulting access token using objects that describe multiple dimensions of access.
 Each object contains a `type` property that determines the type of API that the RC is calling.

+type
+: The type of resource request as a string.
+This field MAY
+      define which other elements are allowed in the request.
+      This element is REQUIRED.

-The value of this field is under the control of the AS and it MAY determine which other fields allowed in the object.
+The value of this field is under the control of the AS.
+This field MUST be compared using an exact byte match of the string value against known types by the AS.
+The AS MUST ensure that there is no collision between different authorization data types that it supports.
+The AS MUST NOT do any collation or normalization of data types during comparison.
+It is RECOMMENDED that designers of general-purpose APIs use a URI for this field to avoid collisions between multiple API types protected by a single AS.

 While it is expected that many APIs will have its own properties, a set of common properties are defined here.
 Specific API implementations SHOULD NOT re-use these fields with different semantics or syntax.
+The available values for these properties are determined by the API being protected at the RS.

 [[ Editor's note: this will align with OAuth 2 RAR, but the details of how it aligns are TBD ]].

 actions
-: The types of actions the RC will take at
-              the RS as an array of strings.
-The values of the strings are determined by the API being protected.
+: The types of actions the RC will take at the RS as an array of strings.
+    For example, an RC asking for a combination of "read" and "write" access.

 locations
 : The location of the RS as an array of
     strings.
-These strings are typically URIs, and are determined by the API being protected.
+These strings are typically URIs identifying the location of the RS.

 datatypes
-: Kinds of data available to the RC at the
+: The kinds of data available to the RC at the RS's API as an
-              RS's API as an array of strings.
-The values of the strings are determined by the API being protected.
+    array of strings.
+For example, an RC asking for access to raw "image" data and "metadata" at a photograph API.

 identifier
-: A string identifier indicating a
+: A string identifier indicating a specific resource at the RS.
-              specific resource at the RS.
-The value of the string is determined by the API being protected.
+    For example, a patient identifier for a medical API or a bank account number for a financial API.

-The following non-normative example shows the use of both common and API-specific elements.
+The following non-normative example shows the use of both common and API-specific elements as part of two different access `type` values.

 ~~~
     "resources": [